-- •They bypass cable, broadcast, and satellite television platforms using existing licensed Internet and/or Cellular networks that have traditionally acted as controllers or distributors of such content. - •They offer a variety of content types, such as video, voice, messages, music, etc. - •They offer seamless communication services using the networks of Telecom or ISP infrastructure. - 2) What could be the reasonable classification of OTT services based on an intelligible differentia?
+2) What could be the reasonable classification of OTT services based on an intelligible differentia?
 Please provide a list of the categories of OTT services based on such classification.
-Kindly provide a detailed response with justification.
+Kindly provide a detailed response with justification

 One possible way to classify OTT services is based on the type of content they offer and the mode of delivery they use.
-Based on this criterion we can identify the following categories of OTT services:
+Based on this criterion, we can identify the following categories of OTT services:

-•OTT video services: These are services that offer access to film and television content, either on demand or live, via the Internet.
-Some examples of OTT video services are Netflix, Amazon Prime Video, Disney+, Hotstar, Zee5, SonyLIV, IP TV etc. (But the same contents are provided at different price structures for CATV TV subscriber, TRAI need to confirm unified price structure for all the platforms either it's from OTT or CATV).

-- •OTT audio services: These are services that offer access to music, podcasts, radio, or other audio content, either on demand or live audio content, via the Internet.
-Some examples of OTT audio services are Spotify, Apple Music, Gaana, JioSaavn, etc. (TRAI need to confirm unified price structure for all the platforms either it's from OTT or CATV). - •OTT Communication services: -- These services (VOIP) provide real time person to person Telecommunication services, data transfer, messaging including voice messages, audio-visual sharing like licensed Telecom service providers.
-But these are provided to the user as application carried over the internet using internet infrastructure of TSPs or ISPs. - 3) What should be the definition of OTT communication services?
-Please provide a list of features which may comprehensively characterize OTT communication services.
-Kindly provide a detailed response with justification.
+- OTT video services: These are services that offer access to film and television content, either on demand or live, via the Internet.
+They may be subscription-based, ad-supported, or transactional.
+Some examples of OTT video services are Netflix, Amazon Prime Video, Disney+, Hotstar, Zee5, SonyLIV, etc but the same contents are different price structure for CATV TV subscriber, TRAI need to confirm unified price structure for all the platform either it's from OTT or CATV. - OTT audio services: These are services that offer access to music, podcasts, radio, or other audio content, either on demand or live, via the Internet.
+They may be subscription-based, ad-supported, or transactional.
+Some examples of OTT audio services are Spotify, Apple Music, Gaana, JioSaavn, etc. TRAI need to confirm unified price structure for all the platform either it's from OTT or CATV.